LoliMast3r/Apple-Survival-2023ENGG1340COMP2113/README.md

 Together, we've taken the classic snake game and given it a fresh twist, creating a game that is both nostalgic and exciting.

 # How To Play
-Play as the apple and use the WASD keys to move around the screen.
+Play as the apple and use the WASD (UP, LEFT, DOWN, RIGHT) keys to move around the screen.
+It is suggested to not hold down the key, but instead press it only when you want to change directions.
-Avoid the snake's head and body as you collect apples and try to stay alive as long as possible.
+Avoid the snake's head as you collect apples and try to stay alive as long as possible.
+Beware though, the snake speed increases over time!

-# Exiciting Features
+# Exciting Features
 ## Portals
 Use portals to instantly teleport to other positions on the map, making gameplay more dynamic and strategic.
 We've used arrays and dynamic memory management to ensure smooth gameplay.
+Portals are represented by the "@" symbol.
+When the player enters one, he/she gets teleported randomly to another portal.

+The random generation of portals fulfills the first requirement of random events.

+Our portal also utitlizes dynamic memory is make efficient use of memory, which fulfills the third requirement.

 ## Highscores
 Keep track of your scores and compete with others on the highscores list.
-We've used file I/O and sorting algorithms to implement this feature.
+We've used file I/O and sorting algorithms to implement this feature, which fulfills the foruth requirement

 ## Random Events
 Powerups and perks randomly appear in the game, giving you an extra boost to help you stay alive longer.
-You never know what you might get!
+"S" is an item that stuns the snake temporarily, while the "+" item increases player speed temporarily You never know what you might get!

+The random generation of items fulfills the first requirement of random events.

 # Non-standard C/C++ Libraries
 ***Important!***